 3rd Sunday of the Month

-Pray for the parish outreach that we will meet real needs and express the love of Christ through our missions, remembering especially: St. Stephen’s ministry at Chartwell Thunder Bay Retirement Residence, Dew Drop Inn, Current River Churches Food Cupboard, Mission to Seafarers, Canon Ed's ministry with the Navy, Camp Gitchigomee and PWRDF.
+Pray for the parish mission that we will meet real needs and express the love of Christ through our outreach, remembering especially: St. Stephen’s ministry at Chartwell Thunder Bay Retirement Residence, Dew Drop Inn, Current River Churches Food Cupboard, Mission to Seafarers, Canon Ed's ministry with the Navy, Camp Gitchigomee and PWRDF.

 4th Sunday of the Month

-Pray that the Holy Spirit builds up our parish family as a loving Christian family of faith, remembering especially the: Men’s Club, the Shepherd and parishioners who reach out and care for each other.
+Pray that the Holy Spirit builds up our parish family as a loving Christian family of faith, remembering especially: the Pastoral Care Team, Men’s Club, and parishioners who reach out and care for each other.
 Pray that the Holy Spirit will move in people’s hearts to provide the finances to run the parish and for the Finance Committee.

 5th Sunday of the Month